alvaromc317/asgl/README.md

     command `cvxpy.installed_solvers()`.
 - weight_technique: str, default=‘pca_pct’
   - Technique used to fit adaptive weights.
-Options include ‘pca_1’, ‘pca_pct’, ‘pls_1’, ‘pls_pct’, ‘lasso’, ‘unpenalized’, and
-    ‘sparse_pca’.
-For low dimensional problems (where the number of variables is smaller than the number of observations) the usage of the ‘unpenalized’ weight_technique alternative is encouraged.
-For high dimensional problems (where the number of variables is larger than the number of observations) the default alternative is encouraged.
+Options include ‘pca_1’, ‘pca_pct’, ‘pls_1’, ‘pls_pct’, ‘lasso’, ‘ridge’, ‘unpenalized’, and ‘sparse_pca’.
+For low dimensional problems (where the number of variables is smaller than the number of observations) the usage of the ‘unpenalized’ or ‘ridge’ weight_techniques is encouraged.
+For high dimensional problems (where the number of variables is larger than the number of observations) the default ‘pca_pct’ is encouraged.
 - individual_power_weight: float, default=1
   - Power to which individual weights are raised.
 This parameter only